roadrunner-server/docs/queues/sqs.md

 ### Tags

 `tags` - Tags don't have any semantic meaning.
 Amazon SQS interprets tags as character.
-Tags are only set if RR creates the queue.
-Existing queues are not modified.
+Tags are only set if RoadRunner creates the queue.
+Existing queues are **not** modified.

 {% hint style="info" %}
 This functionality is rarely used and slows down queues.
 Please see